Bookmark or cite this page as <http://www.sym454.org/hebrew/drift.htm>

 R. Jose said: If one does not know how to square a town so as to make it correspond to the directions of the world, one may square it in accordance with the seasons.
 How?
 The direction in which on a long day the Sun rises and sets is the north face.
 The direction in which on a short day the Sun rises and sets is the south face.
 At the spring and autumn equinoxes the Sun rises in the middle point of the east and sets in the middle point of the west.

-This method was mentioned in Eruvin for use in establishing the four cardinal directions when surveying a city to calculate the size and orientation of a square that could enclose it, in preparation for setting up an eruv.
+This method was mentioned in Eruvin in the context of surveying a city to determine its orientation with respect to the 4 cardinal directions for determining the eruv techumin (עירוב תחומין), the limits outside the city bounds beyond which one shouldn't travel on Shabbat or Yom Tov.
 Clearly it would not have permitted any calendar intercalation decision to be made in advance of the spring equinox, but it could have been used to monitor the accuracy of the Tekufat Nisan predictions.

 Another source of error in this method is the time difference between the moment of an equinox and the moments of sunrise and sunset.
 A true east sunrise is possible at the equator only if the equinox moment occurs near sunrise, and a true west sunset is possible at the equator only if the equinox moment occurs near sunset at the observer's locale.
 The actual astronomical moment of an equinox is the moment when Sun crosses the celestial equator going from south-to-north (northward equinox) or from north-to-south (southward equinox), and can occur at any time of the day or night.